What are Cosmetic Tattoos?

 Kylie Cross, Nurse Practitioner and Qualified Medical Tattooist

-An accredited Nurse Practitioner who provides support to all Specialists in the delivery of quality clinical care for patients.
-She is also a qualified breast care nurse and cosmetic tattooist.
+An accredited Nurse Practitioner who is also a cosmetic tattooist.